-Snowbird is now majority owned by Ian Cummings, of Powder Resorts collection – think Mt Bachelor, Killington, Copper, Woodward, on the IKON pass.
+Snowbird is currently majority owned by Ian Cummings, of Powder Resorts collection – think Mt Bachelor, Killington, Copper, Woodward, on the IKON pass.
 Snowbird’s founder Dick Bass, the Bird’s original visionary, passed away in 2015.
-Deep pockets meet deep powder with this new regime of resort management, Cummings is a long time Snowbird skier, owner of Inn at Snowbird and the Elevator House in Little Cottonwood Canyon.

-Located in the Wasatch National Forest in Little Cottonwood Canyon, Snowbird is a great snowy destination for a week of family skiing, easy to reach just 29 mile from Salt Lake City Airport.
-The Snowbird ski and ride school has excellent programs for your kids, and Big Emma is a wide open run perfect for beginners and intermediates.
-With interconnected lift tickets available to ski Alta, you won’t run out of terrain, but you might run out of steam.
+Located in the Wasatch National Forest in Little Cottonwood Canyon, Snowbird is a great snowy destination for a week of family skiing, easy to reach just 29 mile from Salt Lake City Airport (a brand new SLC airport will debut 2022).
+A Snowbird ski trip with the interconnected lift ticket to ski Alta, you won’t run out of terrain, but you might run out of steam.

 140 trails, 14 lifts including a Base to Summit Tram